josgiort/RPIPredictionComparison/README.md

 ### Distance Matrix

-In several parts of this work, we leverage AlphaFold3 RPI complex predictions by creating a distance matrix between all protein residues and RNA nucleotides.
+In several parts of this project, we leverage AlphaFold3 RPI complex predictions by creating a distance matrix between all protein residues and RNA nucleotides.

 This matrix (with dimensions number of residues × number of nucleotides) is crucial.
 From it, residue-nucleotide pairs within five Ångströms from each other are identified, implying potential RPI points.